PraveenPandey78/Portfolio-Projects/README.md

 # Portfolio-Projects
-This contains all of my Portfolio projects codes and data
+My Covid data exploration code in sql and data